RubensKj/mongo-sharded-cluster/mongo-sharded-app/README.md

-# Mongo Sharded Cluster App
+# 🌁🌀 Mongo Sharded Cluster App

+> Application to test the cluster

 <p>This application is used to test the mongo cluster</p>

+---

 ### 🚀 Getting Started